otrv4/otrv4/otrv4.md

 Each of the two DAKEs must authenticate its context to prevent attacks that rebind the DAKE transcript into different contexts.
 If the higher-level protocol ascribes some property to the connection, the DAKE exchange should verify this property.
-Given the share dession state information `phi` associated with the higher-level context (e.g., a session identifier), the DAKE authenticates that both parties share the same value for `phi`.
+Given the shared session state information `phi` associated with the higher-level context (e.g., a session identifier), the DAKE authenticates that both parties share the same value for `phi`.